Sohammhatre10/resume_scanner/README.md

 ## Contributing

-Contributions to Resume Scanner are welcome.
-Please feel free to submit a Pull Request.
+Contributions to help improve the quality of the code and the application overall to Resume Scanner are welcome.

+To get involved, please [read our contribution guidelines](CONTRIBUTING.md) before creating an issue or a pull request.
+Thank you for your contributions and for being part of this project!

 ## License